Take Charge of Your Health with Self-Screening, Early Detection & Healthier Living

 Shea Theodore Shares His Story to Inspire Others

-Last summer, after the Golden Knights ended their season, Shea Theodore joined Team Canada for the World Championships.
+After the Golden Knights ended their season in the Summer of 2019, Shea Theodore joined Team Canada for the World Championships.
 A routine drug test end up revealing testicular cancer.
 Shea caught it early and was treated successfully.
 Now, he teamed up with Comprehensive Cancer Centers to be an ambassador and advocate to encourage everyone to self screen and get early testing.

 You Can't Train for Cancer, but You Can be Prepared.